magma/magma/docs/readmes/lte/GTPU_Extension_Header.md

      |                                               |  Next-Ext-Hdr |
      +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-In 5G SA, each flow is forwarded based on the appropriate QoS rules.
+As 3GPP TS 38.415 for 5G SA, each flow is forwarded based on the appropriate QoS rules.
 QoS rules are configured by SMF as QoS profiles to UP components and these components perform QoS controls to PDUs based on rules.
 In downlink, a pipelineD pushes QFI into an extension header, and transmits the PDU to RAN.
 In uplink, each UE obtains the QoS rule from SMF, and transmits PDUs with QFI containing the QoS rules to the RAN.

 ### Transfer of PDU Session Information for Uplink Data Traffic